scorpido74/azure-docs.nl-nl/articles/media-services/previous/migrate-azure-media-encoder.md

 ---
-title: Migreren van Azure Media Encoder naar Media Encoder Standard | Microsoft Docs
+title: Migrate from Azure Media Encoder to Media Encoder Standard | Microsoft Docs
-description: In dit onderwerp wordt beschreven hoe u migreert van Azure Media Encoder naar de Media Encoder Standard-media processor.
+description: This topic discusses how to migrate from Azure Media Encoder to the Media Encoder Standard media processor.
 services: media-services
 documentationcenter: ''
 author: juliako